 Consistent with earlier science findings, the early results from a study undertaken by the University of Sydney, Australia, are showing that wool sleeping apparel and bedding increases total sleep time, promotes sleep onset and improves sleep efficiency.

 And another recent study reveals yet another even more astounding property of wool.
 A scientifically measured super frequency that elevates the human body’s own frequency from 100 to 5000.
 Click here for The Linen (and Wool) Study.

 In hot (29° Celsius) conditions, wearing wool sleep wear saw participants in the study sleep significantly longer, reflecting faster sleep onset and waking up less frequently.
 In both cold (17° Celsius) and neutral (22° Celsius) conditions, the combination of wool sleep wear and bedding saw participants have a more efficient sleep compared to when tested using non-wool sleep wear and bedding.”Source.

 The body actually becomes adapted to the cold with exposure to the cold.
 Part of this process is hampered by synthetics because of the lack of breathability and the interruption of the electrical current along the skin (Peizo Electricity).

 And this cold adaptation, if it is allowed to take place, has dramatic health enhancing aspects in itself.

-This sleeping bag allows the body to function the way it is designed to and thus go through the natural process of becoming cold adapted because part of that process is allowing the natural ability of the skin to breathe.
+The Lucky Sheep sleeping bag allows the body to function the way it is designed to and thus go through the natural process of becoming cold adapted..

 Also the body temperature and moisture exchange is regulated in a way that one wakes up feeling almost as if there is no covering even when in sub zero temperatures.
 You wake up and feel like you are in the perfect temperature of air, when it is frozen within inches of your skin.